 Turbo.
-Someowners get rid of the XR2 model, the turbo with 132 hp, after the turbo fails because a new turbo runs around $600.
+Some owners get rid of the XR2 model, the turbo with 132 hp, after the turbo fails because a new turbo runs around $600.
 The car will not function without it because you will not be able to accelerate.
-Nevertheless many XR2s have functioning turbos with well over 140,000K on them, because the turbo is not intrusive.
+Nevertheless, many XR2s have functioning turbos with well over 140,000K on them, because the turbo is not intrusive.
 Whenever you are not accelerating rapidly, the turbo is really not active.
 At steady speeds or slight accelerations, there is no indication a turbo is there.

 Timing belt.
 Some think that having a timing belt break while driving equals a blown engine.
-In some cars it is, but the Capri simply loses all power and you glide to a stop.
+In some cars it does, but the Capri simply loses all power and you glide to a stop.
 The engine will suffer no damage.
 Put a new belt on and you're good to go!

 Loose hose.
 In the turbo model, should your hoses become disconnected while driving, you will suddenly lose power with a "whoosh" sound, and the car will be hard to start.
-Most common is the hose that comes off the exhaust near the oxygen sensor, that goes to the intercooler area.
+Most common is the hose that comes off the exhaust near the oxygen sensor, that goes to the inter-cooler area.
 You might think you have a blown tire, or maybe a belt broke.
 One could easily think the worse, like the Turbo failed.
 If the hose becomes disconnected, there is a huge vacuum leak in the engine: that's what causes the "whoosh" sound is what it was.
 Simply reconnect the hose.
-Car will start right up.
+The car will start right up.